Leadership and Management Development Program

 The GPSC Leadership and Management Development Program is a foundational program grounded in concepts to build or enhance leadership and management capacity.
 The program complements other supports as a foundational learning resource for those involved in, or aspiring to, a leadership role related to the overall redesign of primary care in BC.

 The program is open to physicians who are already in a leadership role within their division of family practice or are planning to be in a leadership role in the near future.
 There is much interest among physicians in the seventh cohort so please apply as soon as possible.

 The GPSC LMDP gives participants the tools to build common skills and language in initiatives related to primary care redesign.
 It provides opportunities for stakeholders from around the province to build relationships, learn together, support each other, solve problems and ultimately, through face‐to‐face action learning activities, set the foundation for new and innovative ideas to enhance primary care.

 The program's eighth physician cohort will run from November 24, 2017 to May 26, 2018 in Vancouver.
 Click here for more information.

-For more information, contact Community Partnerships and Integration.
+For more information, contact the program administrator.